laurent22/joplin/DEPLOY.md

 ## Plugin Repo Cli

-Since it has dependencies to the `@joplin` packages, it is released when running `yarn run publishAll`
+This tool is packaged using Webpack so it can be released with a single command:

+	yarn run releasePluginRepoCli